wwtw/rdfa-lite-microdata/README.md

 ## Installation

 This library requires PHP >=5.5 or later.
 I recommend using the latest available version of PHP as a matter of principle.
 It has no userland dependencies.

-It is installable and autoloadable via [Composer](https://getcomposer.org/) as [jkphl/rdfa-lite-microdata](https://packagist.org/packages/jkphl/rdfa-lite-microdata).
+It's installable and autoloadable via [Composer](https://getcomposer.org/) as [jkphl/rdfa-lite-microdata](https://packagist.org/packages/jkphl/rdfa-lite-microdata).

 ```bash
 composer require jkphl/rdfa-lite-microdata